 Headquartered in midtown Anchorage, we provide environmental planning services throughout Alaska.
 Our specializations include National Environmental Policy Act (NEPA) documentation and assessments, environmental permitting, marine environment, and community and public involvement.

-Ms. Kruchoski has been working with public, non-profit, and private sector groups on environmental and sustainability planning and project development since 2017.
-Kennedy has prepared grant applications, written environmental documents, and performed fieldwork including marine mammal monitoring for projects throughout Alaska.
+Kennedy has been working with public, non-profit, and private sector groups on environmental and sustainability planning and project development since 2017.
+She has prepared grant applications, written environmental documents, and performed fieldwork including marine mammal monitoring for projects throughout Alaska.
 She has worked to ensure that National Environmental Policy Act requirements are met, and that required local, state, and federal permits and authorizations are acquired for a variety of projects.
-Before joining the SolsticeAK team in 2020, her professional experience included Sustainability program management for the City of Minneapolis, where she wrote a Transportation Demand Management workplan, assisted in the coordination of the Minneapolis Green Zones (environmental justice) policy initiative, helped implement policies and coordinate public engagement, and applied for certifications and awards.
-Her other work has included data analysis for hydrology and transportation planning projects and electric vehicle infrastructure development.
+Before joining the SolsticeAK team in 2020, her professional experience included Sustainability program management for the City of Minneapolis, data analysis for hydrology, transportation planning projects, and electric vehicle infrastructure development.
 Through her studies at the University of St. Thomas in St. Paul, MN, she gained experience in environmental justice, environmental policy, and GIS.
 Born and raised in Alaska, Kennedy returned to Anchorage after studying and working in Minneapolis/St. Paul for 7 years.

 It is a Solstice Alaska Consulting, Inc. policy to afford equal employment opportunity to all qualified individuals without regard to race, color, religion, national origin, citizenship, age, gender, physical or mental disability/handicap, sexual orientation, gender identity, or any other basis prohibited by local, state or federal law.